Xiaomi launches $10bn stock listing

 Xiaomi launches $10bn Hong Kong stock market listing

-Chinese smartphone maker Xiaomi has filed to list on Hong Kong stock market, in a move that is expected to raise up to $10bn (£7.5bn).
+Chinese smartphone maker Xiaomi has filed to list on Hong Kong's stock market, in a move that is expected to raise up to $10bn (£7.5bn).

 The stock market flotation will be the world's biggest debut in 2018, and the largest since fellow China tech giant Alibaba's raised $25bn in 2014.